Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Reducing Extended Working Hours

-Daicel endeavors to reduce extended working hours by prohibiting overtime work exceeding 75 hours a month through an agreement with the labor union.
+Daicel endeavors to reduce extended working hours and prohibits overtime work exceeding 75 hours a month through an agreement with the labor union.
 In addition to operating a system for visualizing actual working hours, the Higher Productivity Promotion Committee, which comprises labor and management, seeks to reduce extended working hours by monitoring the status of applications for overtime by each department, determining the causes of overtime work, conducting interviews in the relevant department, and discussing concrete measures for improvement.
 Moreover, to follow up on employees who could not avoid extended work, we hold consultations with industrial doctors and corporate health nurses for employees whose monthly overtime exceeds 60 hours and for those whose monthly overtime exceeds 45 hours for three consecutive months.

 Initiatives for Realizing Flexible Work Styles